 • IP68 water/dustproof rating

-The 32MP selfie camera acquits itself well, and the phone also produces decent-looking 4K video.
+The 32MP selfie camera does a good enough job, although it doesn’t feature autofocus, and the phone also produces decent-looking 4K video.

-The Motorola Edge 40 Neo offers an unremarkable but capable imaging package for a very tempting price.
+The Motorola Edge 50 Neo offers a capable imaging package for a very tempting price, in a range of stylish colours.
 Having taken it for a test drive, we can definitely recommend the phone for budget-conscious smartphone shooters.
 If you like the look of the recently announced flagship Motorola Edge 50 Ultra but find it to be a little out of your budget, this is definitely a solid alternative.

 Amateur Photographer verdict